Even better sums of squares over quintic and cyclotomic fields: -forms and exceptional elements

 \section{$\Z$-forms and exceptional elements}

 Let us now discuss the two applications of Theorem \ref{Thm:o2} mentioned in the Introduction.

-First, however, we obtain the following finiteness result for the existence of universal $\Z$-forms that is an improvement of \cite[Corollary 9]{KY3}. \begin{cor} For each positive integer $d$ there are only finitely many totally real number fields of degree $d$ with a universal $\Z$-form over $K$. \end{cor} \begin{proof} Let $K$ be a totally real field of degree $d$ and let $Q$ be a universal $\Z$-form over $K$.
-By \cite[Proposition 3.1]{KY1}, we know that each totally positive integer in $\co_K$ is represented by a rational quadratic form of rank at most $d.$ Given that there exists an absolute bound on the rank of rational quadratic form that represents all forms of ranks $\le$ $d$, say $r$ (see, for example, \cite{Oh}), by \cite[Corollary 9]{KY3}, the result follows, i.e., there are only finitely many totally real number fields of degree $d$ with a universal quadratic form of rank $r$ over $K.$ \end{proof}
+First, however, we obtain the following finiteness result for the existence of universal $\Z$-forms that is an improvement of \cite[Corollary 9]{KY3}. \begin{theorem} For each positive integer $d$ there are only finitely many totally real number fields of degree $d$ with a universal $\Z$-form over $K$. \end{theorem} \begin{proof} Let $K$ be a totally real field of degree $d$ and let $Q$ be a universal $\Z$-form over $K$.
+By \cite[Proposition~3.1]{KY1}, we know that each totally positive integer in $\co_K$ is represented by a rational quadratic form of rank at most $d$.
+There exists an absolute bound, say $r$, for the minimal rank of rational quadratic form that represents all positive definite quadratic forms of ranks $\le$ $d$ (see, for example, \cite{Oh}).
+Therefore, there exists a universal $\Z$-form over $K$ of rank at most $r$.
+By \cite[Corollary 9]{KY3}, the result follows, i.e., there are only finitely many totally real number fields of degree $d$ with a universal quadratic form of rank $r$ over $K$. \end{proof}